rafed/rafed.github.io/_posts/2017-07-7-reasons-to-use-jekyll.md

 <img class="pic" alt="Jekyll logo" src="/img/blog/jekyll.png">

-# 10 practical reasons to use Jekyll for your site/blog
+## 10 practical reasons to use Jekyll for your site/blog

-I wanted to make a site.
-But I could not decide which platform to choose from, Wordpress or Jekyll?
-On one hand I had the incredible power of Wordpress and on the other hand my love for GitHub pages which supports Jekyll.
+I wanted to make a site but I could not decide which building platform to choose from, Wordpress or Jekyll?
+On one hand I had the incredible power of Wordpress and on the other hand my love for GitHub pages with Jekyll.
 Finally, I thought I would love to push content to my repo in Github with the terminal.
 So I went with Jekyll.

 But Jekyll seemed complicated.
 It was difficult to start with.
 At one point I even thought of making my own static site generator.
 But in the end, I continued struggling to understand Jekyll.
 And when I finally got it, I realized that sticking to Jekyll was the best decision I ever made.
 Read more to know why.